storacha/RFC/rfc/languages-in-w3s.md

 - The single best reason to write Javascript is if you think that now or in the future you might run your code in a web browser.
 In our case, we know this is true for the w3up client.
 - Modern javascript is a highly capable language, if you unify a your team on a single coding style, linter, tool chain, package manager, approach to typing, and transpilation system as needed.
 Unfortunately, almost every one of the above has multiple options and the ecosystem is an incoherent mess.
-- Javascripts single threaded asynchronous programming model turns out to actually be pretty decent for writing web servers too.
+- Javascript's single threaded asynchronous programming model turns out to actually be pretty decent for writing web servers too.
 - A lot of devs are used to deploying code on centralized services with built in javascript/node support and forget that distributing binaries is still the best way to get code to machines in a truly distributed system like the one we're building.
 Javascript's binary story kind of sucks.
-And, while JS runtimes are pretty optimized, JS is still pretty unpredictable in terms of memory usage, and to a lesser extent performance.
-Javascript, at least in its node.js/browser form, also has a pretty big run time.
+And, while JS runtime(s) are pretty optimized, JS is still pretty unpredictable in terms of memory usage, and to a lesser extent performance.
+Javascript, at least in its node.js/browser form, also has a pretty big size runtime(s).
 - Every hiring manager loves javascript cause it's easy to hire javascript developers.
-I think this is a bit overrated, cause really there are so many kinds of javascript development and ways to write javascript that hiring a javascript developer is not a gaurantee they'll be able to write javascript the way your team uses it.
+The main problem with this approach is there are so many kinds of javascript development and ways to write javascript that hiring a javascript developer is not a gaurantee they'll be able to write javascript the way your team uses it.

 #### Some Notes On Our Javascript

-- Thankfully this team has unified on a coding style, linter, tool chain, package manager, and approach to typing.
+- Thankfully this team has unified on a coding style, linter, tool chain, package manager, and approach to typing. +1 on that.
 - We have not however documented why we made the choices we did.
 We should do so ASAP.
 In particular types in JSDoc style comments and why we do it needs documentation.
 This includes our sporadic dropping into Typescript and why we do it.
-(For example: 'why is there an api.js and an api.ts and the js file just says `export {}` -- the answer is 'cause modules' but is EXTREMELY node clear)
+(For example: 'why is there an api.js and an api.ts and the js file just says `export {}` -- the answer is 'cause modules' but is EXTREMELY not clear)
-- Moreover, the w3up repo is huge, and honestly, even if you know javascript, there's a lot to get up to speed on.
+- The w3up repo is huge, and honestly, even if you know javascript, there's a lot to get up to speed on.
 We should have a guide to the code.

 ### Go